blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hinduism Rough Notes.md

 Bhashyas (Commentaries)
 Nibandhas (Digests)

-Shastras, Sutras, Tantras, Upavedas, Stotras, Stutis

-## Shastras, Tantras, Upavedas, Stotras, Srutis
+## Shastras, Tantras, Upa Vedas, Stotras, Srutis

 ## Sutras, Shlokas, Anuvakhya, Vakhya
 A Sutra is a condensed rule which succinctly states the message